In this article, you will learn exactly how to short bitcoin in 2021, including a list of the best exchanges.

 - No stop losses

-Usually when you trade cryptocurrency with leverage the position sizies grows significantly.
+Usually, when you trade cryptocurrency with leverage the position sizes grow significantly.

-It’s only normal to try and utalize all the extra buying power that comes with this feature.
+It’s only normal to try and utilize all the extra buying power that comes with this feature.

-But beware, this buying power seems interesting at first when you start out, only to bite you in the butt if you are not careful.
+But beware, this buying power seems interesting at first when you start, only to bite you in the butt if you are not careful.

 A bigger position size always comes with a smaller and more narrow stop-loss which minimizes your risk profile in the market.